olliesmith3/udderless/README.md

       - print off an order form for each delivery day.

   - Customer site
+      - Initially (before Udderless launch) this site needs to simply allow customers to register interest and display About information.\
+        - Look good in the theme of the UDDERLESS brand.

+      - After the launch
         - Allow customers to manage their orders.
         - If a customer is not withing the postcode range then allow them to register interest.
         - Send confirmation emails.
         - Accessible to blind and deaf.

  #### Mapbox